citp/privacy-policy-historical/e/el/eli/elitesingles.co.za.md

 We may record which services you are interested in as well as user traffic patterns and site use.
 This information will be kept confidential and securely in accordance with our internal security policy.

 **3\.
-Collection, Processing and use of Personal Information at ELITESINGLES**
+Collection, Processing and use of Personal Information at EliteSingles  **

-ELITESINGLES is a serious matchmaking service on the internet that brings people together who are looking for a long-lasting relationship via a scientifically-based matching method.
+EliteSingles is a serious matchmaking service on the internet that brings people together who are looking for a long-lasting relationship via a scientifically-based matching method.
 To provide this service, we collect, process and use a range of personal information.
 In many cases, personal information is only used in pseudonym form or anonymously.

 A more detailed description on this topic can be found below.

 **(a) Without Registration**

-When you visit the public pages of ELITESINGLES that are accessible without registration, we need and we collect no personal information from you.
+When you visit the public pages of EliteSingles that are accessible without registration, we need and we collect no personal information from you.
 When you visit our website, we do not collect or store personal information, but may collect the following information regarding visitors to the website:

 · IP address (Internet Protocol address) of the accessing computer